A deeper understanding of information systems can only enhance your career prospects.

 You’ll gain skills in technical communication and teamwork—which are in great demand among employers—as well as advanced knowledge of data structures, computer architecture, database management systems, data communications, user interface design, and software engineering.

 The Master of Science in Computer Information Systems is a Professional Science Master’s (PSM) degree program that presents students with an applied education in advanced topics associated with computer science, computer engineering, and information systems.
 Our program is endorsed by the National Professional Science Masters Association (NPSMA).
-Students can enroll in this program on either a full-time or a part-time basis.

 The program is designed for students with some experience in computer technology and programming, who wish to advance their technical skills and knowledge, and who also wish to improve their communication and business skills.
 The goal of the program is to produce graduates who are technically proficient in their field and capable of working successfully in government and business.